 SQL INTERSECT

-The INTERSECT operator is a set operator that returns distinct rows of two or more result sets from SELECT statements.
+The INTERSECT operator finds the common rows of the result sets of two SELECT statements.

 SELECT